CalebLarsen/go-leak/journal.md

     `asm_arm64.s`
   - Why does it need this date?
 How do I get rid of it?
 Will I find my answers before up on this project?
 Who knows.
+01/12/25
+  - I finally found the [issue](https://github.com/golang/go/issues/62661) and it has been open since September 15, 2023, so I think that the error will live on for now.
+The issue has discussion of why things are the way that they are and it seems that for now, it's not a real issue and until a Go contributor with access to an Apple engineer wants this particular issue fixed, it will remain.
+  - Thus ends my tale.